 The beautiful railroad depot in the middle of the park is where all of the busyness was when this was a big railroad stop.
-Now it is a museum with a great 20 minute video and an information center.
-A must stop when in the park, plus a great place for maps and bathrooms.
+Now it is a museum with an excellent 20-minute video and an information center.
+A good, short stop when in the park, plus a great place for maps and bathrooms.

-In the North East part of the park sits the historic cross that is a memorial to WWII Veterans.
-While technically it is not in the park anymore it is still a good stop to see the history of this area.
+In the northeast part of the park sits the historic cross that is a memorial to war veterans.
+While technically it is not in the park anymore, it is still a good stop to see the history of this area.

 Largest Joshua Tree Forest